texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 <p class="alert alert-warning" markdown="1">
 <!--- -->
-Due to uncontrollable factors sometimes changing the university's move-in arrangements, we will wait until about a month before the start of each term to pin down details (e.g. dates, are any exams offered online).
-At that point, we will update the information below so that it reflects the upcoming term.
+Due to factors beyond our control often affecting our arrangements, we will wait until a few weeks before the start of each term to pin down details such as the exact dates/times and sign-up information.
+Expect full informaiton to appear around the start of August (fall exams) or the start of January (spring exams).
 </p>

 <!--- -->